Owen-Dechow/herdgen/README.md

 Animal filters change the terminology, traits, and recessives used.
 This is controlled by each student.

+### 6. Quarantining

+After submitting animals in Cow Progress, they were directly transferred to the class herd.
+In Herd Genetics each class has the option to set a quarantine period for animals.

 <p align="center">
     <img src="base/static/media/banner8.webp" alt="dog">
 </p>

+### 7. Assignments

+One of the main advantages of Herd Genetic over Cow Progress is the class based system.
+Updates.
+In Herd Genetic every breeding and sumbition is run off of assignments.

 ## License